Dia de Muertos: Honoring Our Ancestors with Love and Respect

 "When you have two centuries of people who have not properly grieved the things that they have lost, the grief shows up as ghosts that inhabit their grandchildren."
 These "ghosts" can also manifest as disease in the form of tumors, which the Maya refer to as "solidified tears," or in the form of behavioral issues and depression.
 He goes on to show how this collective, unexpressed energy is the long-held grief of our ancestors manifesting itself, and the work that can be done to liberate this energy so we can heal from the trauma of loss, war, and suffering." —Martin Prechtel

-While we are happy to share our beautiful ritual, Dia de Muertos must be treated with respect and approached with reverence, lightness of spirit, and an understanding that Dia de Muertos is not Halloween but a sacred remembering and witnessing of the joys and sorrows of our ancestors, and a celebration of the determination and strength of spirit of their descendants to preserve the soul of this pre-European contact tradition.
+While I cherish the opportunity to share this beautiful ritual, it is essential to approach Dia de Muertos with respect and reverence.
+This celebration is not Halloween; it is a sacred remembrance of the joys and sorrows of our ancestors.
+It also honors the determination and strength of their descendants to preserve this pre-European contact tradition.

-As a result of the Spanish invasion, forced conversion to Christianity (Catholicism in particular), and ongoing colonization of what is now Mexico, Dia de Muertos today takes place on November 1 and 2, having been merged with the Catholic All Saints' Day and All Souls' Day.
+The observance of Dia de Muertos occurs on November 1 and 2.
+This timing is a result of the Spanish invasion, forced conversion to Christianity, and ongoing colonization of what is now Mexico.
+The celebration has merged with Catholic traditions, specifically All Saints' Day and All Souls' Day.

-Typically November 1 is to honor children and infants, known as Día de Los Angelitos (Day of the Little Angels).
-November 2nd honors adults and is known as Día de Muertos.
+November 1 is dedicated to honoring children and infants, known as Día de Los Angelitos (Day of the Little Angels).
+November 2 honors adults and is referred to as Día de Muertos.

-Indigenous peoples in Mexico (and in other countries where Indigenous people’s traditional territory extends beyond contemporary borders, such as the Maya) have been holding these celebrations for 3,000 years.
-In 2003 UNESCO proclaimed Mexico’s Dia de Muertos Intangible Cultural Heritage of Humanity.
+Indigenous peoples in Mexico and other countries, where Indigenous territories extend beyond contemporary borders, have celebrated these traditions for over 3,000 years.
+In 2003, UNESCO recognized Mexico’s Dia de Muertos as an Intangible Cultural Heritage of Humanity.

-Before Mexico’s invasion by the Spaniards, these holy days took place in the month that approximates to today’s August or September.
-Mexika (Aztec) celebrated for an entire month: the first half of the month as Miccailhuitontli, the feast of the deceased children, and the latter half as Huey Miccailhuitontli, or Feast to the Greatly Revered Deceased (adults).
-Some say the festivities were dedicated to Mictecacihuatl, known as the "Lady of the Dead," and that she corresponds to the modern-day Catrina, today's iconic character created in 1910 by famous Mexican printmaker and illustrator José Guadalupe Posada.
-Although it is possible that Mictlancihuatl was his inspiration, no one really knows, and La Catrina has her own interesting story as a truth-teller and social justice warrior.
+Before the Spanish invasion, these holy days were celebrated in what corresponds to today's August or September.
+The Mexika (Aztec) celebrated for an entire month.
+The first half was known as Miccailhuitontli, the feast for deceased children, while the latter half was Huey Miccailhuitontli, or the Feast for the Greatly Revered Deceased (adults).
+Some believe these festivities were dedicated to Mictecacihuatl, the "Lady of the Dead," who corresponds to the modern-day Catrina.
+This iconic character was created in 1910 by the famous Mexican printmaker and illustrator José Guadalupe Posada.
+Although it is possible that Mictlancihuatl inspired him, the true origins remain a mystery.
+La Catrina has her own fascinating story as a truth-teller and social justice warrior.

-There are also regional differences as to how it is celebrated and how it is observed is influenced by a family's religion or tribe-specific history and customs (e.g., Yaqui begin their Animam Mikwame, Dia de Muertos observances on October 1st).
+There are regional differences in how Dia de Muertos is celebrated.
+Each family's religion or tribe-specific history influences their customs.
+For example, the Yaqui begin their Animam Mikwame, Dia de Muertos observances, on October 1st.

-As you begin your preparations, please source your Day of the Dead items from Mexican artists, bakers, and artisans.
-If you are responsible for putting together a Dia de Muertos educational program or special event, please consult with and employ Mexican/ Indigenous people rather than someone who is not part of our culture and community -- and consider giving back to our community in tangible ways as a way of showing your appreciation for us sharing our culture, food, music, and spiritual traditions.
+As you begin your preparations, I encourage you to source your Day of the Dead items from Mexican artists, bakers, and artisans.
+If you are responsible for organizing a Dia de Muertos educational program or special event, please consult with and employ Mexican or Indigenous people.
+It is vital to engage those who are part of our culture and community.
+Consider giving back to our community in tangible ways as a way of showing appreciation for sharing our culture, food, music, and spiritual traditions.

-In the coming days I will be posting photographs, videos, and articles on Mexican Dia de Muertos on my Curanderismo, the Healing Art of Mexico Facebook page, and I hope that what is shared helps you prepare to celebrate the life of your loved ones while at the same time respectfully preserving and honoring this important tradition that is the religious and cultural legacy of the ancestors of Mexica, Maya, Tlaxcaltec, Chichimec, and other Native peoples of what is today known as Mexico, as well as Indigenous traditional territories that today may overlap adjoining countries.
+In the coming days, I will post photographs, videos, and articles on Mexican Dia de Muertos on my Curanderismo, the Healing Art of Mexico Facebook page.
+I hope that what I share helps you prepare to celebrate the lives of your loved ones while respectfully preserving and honoring this important tradition.
+Dia de Muertos is a religious and cultural legacy of the ancestors of Mexica, Maya, Tlaxcaltec, Chichimec, and other Native peoples of what is today known as Mexico, as well as Indigenous traditional territories that may overlap with adjoining countries.

-With respect, I ask that you please remember that Mexican Dia de Muertos is a Mexican Indigenous culture-specific religious observance.
-I realize that there are other countries (China, Ireland, Britain, among them) that observe what may appear, on the surface, to be a similar custom.
-Still, those observances do not have the same origin or unique expression as ours.
+I ask that you remember that Mexican Dia de Muertos is a culture-specific religious observance.
+While other countries, such as China, Ireland, and Britain, may have similar customs, these observances do not share the same origin or unique expression as ours.

 You love Dia de Muertos because it is ancient and special.

-Honor this beautiful tradition and our Ancestors by being a good ally: support the Mexican/Indigenous community by encouraging respect for Dia de Muertos, by buying from Mexican/Indigenous craftspeople, artisans, and bakers, and support us when we request that cemetery owners change their policies to allow us to follow traditional ways of celebrating the memories of our loved ones, including spending the night at the cemetery in prayer and song.
+Honor this beautiful tradition and our Ancestors by being a good ally.
+Support the Mexican and Indigenous community by encouraging respect for Dia de Muertos.
+Buy from Mexican and Indigenous craftspeople, artisans, and bakers.
+Support us when we request that cemetery owners change their policies to allow us to follow traditional ways of celebrating the memories of our loved ones, including spending the night at the cemetery in prayer and song.

 I encourage you to empower yourself by researching your family stories and delving more deeply into the origins and history of Dia de Muertos.